Sultan Mahmud Sajal

 San Jose, CA

-I am a Performance Engineer at NetApp, where I work on feature performance engineering and research prototyping for the AI Data Engine (AIDE).
-Previously, I was a Performance and Capacity Engineer at Meta, where I worked on AI inference and training infrastructure and hardware power budget optimization.
+I am a Performance Engineer at NetApp, where I work on performance benchmarking and optimization of Core Storage System features.
+Previously, I was a Performance and Capacity Engineer at Meta, where I worked on power efficiency and sufficiency in Meta’s hyperscaler infrastructure, spanning AI inference and storage systems.

 I received my Ph.D. in Computer Science and Engineering from Pennsylvania State University in 2024, advised by Prof. Timothy Zhu and Prof. Bhuvan Urgaonkar.
-My dissertation, “Improving the Fidelity of Trace-Driven Experiments in Cloud Computing Systems,” introduced a family of trace scaling techniques now deployed in production at Azure.
+My dissertation, “Improving the Fidelity of Trace-Driven Experiments in Cloud Computing Systems,” introduced a family of trace scaling techniques to enable realistic performance benchmarking of user-facing real-world systems.
+My work on cloud admission control (Kerveros) has been deployed in production at Microsoft Azure.

 My research sits at the intersection of cloud systems, performance engineering, and AI infrastructure.
-I publish at top systems venues — OSDI, EuroSys, ISCA, and ACM TOCS — and my work has earned a Best Paper Runner-Up award at EuroSys 2024.
+I have published at top systems venues — OSDI, EuroSys, ISCA, and ACM TOCS — and my work has earned a Best Paper Runner-Up award at EuroSys 2024.

 Research areas: cloud computing · distributed systems · performance engineering · AI/ML infrastructure · systems evaluation methodology